movementlabsxyz/MIP/MD/md-116/README.md

 **Justification**: We assert that the [**quasi-synchronicity**](#d1-quasi-synchronous) of Postconfirmations complicates BFT assumptions.
 These complications must be well understood for a given protocol.

+**Recommendation**: To illustrate the possible protocols that could be possible with minority-aware properties, we provide a selection of examples in [Appendix A4](#a4-examples-minority-selecting-protocols).

 ## Appendix

 ### A1: Classification of the Protocol